 - Occasionally distributing information on Council services and special events to bus passengers

-Bus Drivers are required to have a LR or above Class Licence and accreditation.
-Assistance with getting driver accreditation can be provided.
+Bus Drivers are required to have a LR or above Class Licence and yearly certificate of fitness to drive in lieu of driver accreditation.

 When and Where